Ph.D., University of Pennsylvania, Graduate School of Education.

 Multiplying Perspectives and Improving Practice: What Can Happen When Undergraduate Students Collaborate with College Faculty to Explore Teaching and Learning.
 Instructional Science: 42, 31–46.
 Special issue: Congruence in the Instructional Design Process: Integrating Perspectives of Students, Teachers, and Designers.
 Editor Dr. Karen D. Könings, Maastricht University, The Netherlands, 2014.

 Catalyzing Multiple Forms of Engagement through Student-Faculty Partnerships Exploring Teaching and Learning.
-In E. Dunne & D. Owen (Eds), The Student Engagement Handbook: Practice in Higher Education.Emerald Publishing Group, 2013.
+In E. Dunne and D. Owen (Eds), The Student Engagement Handbook: Practice in Higher Education.Emerald Publishing Group, 2013.

 Students of Color and Faculty Members Working Together Toward Culturally Sustaining Pedagogy.
 With Praise Agu.
-In J. E. Groccia & L. Cruz (Eds.), To Improve the Academy, 32.
+In J. E. Groccia and L. Cruz (Eds.), To Improve the Academy, 32.
 San Francisco: Jossey-Bass/Anker, 2013.

 Educação É Tradução (Education Is Translation).
-Tradução & ensino.
+Tradução and ensino.
 Universidade Federal do Espírito Santo, Espírito Santo, Brazil, 2011.